• Skip to main content

 • Heat the heavy cream in a microwave safe container for about 30 seconds.

-¼ Cup Non-Dairy Heavy Cream
+¼ Cup Plant Based Cream

 • Pour the hot cream over the chocolate chips and let them sit for about 5 minutes.
 Add the corn syrup, if using, and whisk until smooth.

-1 Tablespoon Corn Syrup
+1 Tablespoon Light Corn Syrup

 • Pour the ganache slowly over the top of the cake and use an offset spatula to spread it to the edge to allow it to drip down the sides.